 Rachel Glickman has been teaching third and sixth graders at Academy School since 2015.
 She had been teaching at international schools in Mexico and England before returning home to Vermont.
 Prior to becoming a licensed educator, Rachel worked in international and early childhood education.
 Rachel received her BA in Sociology and Psychology from Wesleyan University and MA in Public Policy and Administration from the Institute of Social Studies in The Hague, Netherlands.
 She believes children learn best through multi-sensory activities while also making links across content areas.
 Her lessons combine both literacy and numeracy skills and challenge students to broaden their thinking beyond the classroom to the larger world context.

-Sarah graduated from Catawba College with an undergraduate degree in Elementary Education in 2012.
-After graduating, they joined the Peace Corps and taught for two years in the Federated States of Micronesia.
-They have a Master's in Teaching English to Speakers of Other Languages.
-Students in Sarah's classes are always connecting the material back to the wider world.
-When not at school, you might find Sarah hiking in the local woods, taking classes at NECCA, or in the trees of Windsor Mountain International.
+Sarah graduated from Catawba College with an undergraduate degree in Elementary Education and later went on to earn their Master’s from SIT.
+They’ve taught in Thailand, the Federated States of Micronesia, and in a few states closer to home.
+Sarah mixes practices from experiential education, outdoor education, and proficiency based education to create life long learners who strive to change the world.
+When not at school, you might find Sarah hiking in the local woods, taking classes at NECCA, or in the trees of Windsor Mountain International Summer Camp.

 Welcome to the 6th grade page!
 The sixth grade is a transitional year as students finish up their elementary school and prepare to make the leap to the middle school.
 We will do our very best to prepare and support your students as they move towards the culmination of their elementary school years.